-PROBLEMS WITH ELECTRICAL COMPONENTS Α The LED illumination fails to operate Cable not connected.
+PROBLEMS WITH ELECTRICAL COMPONENTS A The LED illumination fails to operate Cable not connected.
 Connect the plug to the connecting socket marked with the yellow illumination symbol on the PUK.
 LED faulty Exchange LED unit (only use original replacement LED units from Lampert) В Eye protection system (shutter) fails to operate Cable connected incorrectly Connect the plug to the designated socket marked with the red eye protection symbol on the PUK.
 Eye protection filter faulty Arrange to have eye protection unit replaced by qualified personnel IMAGE QUALITY D Poor resolution Oculars dirty.
-Clean oculars. Ε Marks or soiling in field of vision Oculars dirty.
+Clean oculars. Е Marks or soiling in field of vision Oculars dirty.
 Clean oculars.
-Protective glass dirty Clean or exchange protective glass Note: Marks in the field of vision can recommended to have the lenses clea rior of the oculars.
-For this reason, it is ice engineer PROBLEMS WITH MECHANICAL COMPONENTS F Focus is not retained The sight slides down Readjust the tension of the focusing knob
+Protective glass dirty Clean or exchange protective glass Note: Marks in the field of vision can also be caused by soiling in the interior of the oculars.
+For this reason, it is recommended to have the lenses cleaned by an authorised customer service engineer PROBLEMS WITH MECHANICAL COMPONENTS F Focus is not retained The sight slides down Readjust the tension of the focusing knob